ylabonte/ProCon.IP-Smartphone-App/README.md

 devices.
 But I am using iOS/iPadOS devices and so it would not make too much sense for me to release and maintain an app, that I am not even using myself...

-Maybe I will try to add build/release automation with Travis CI once I made this repo public.
-But that's no promise, just a _maybe_!

 ## Demo video